finos/open-source-readiness/docs/bok/Activities/Level-3/Contribution-Training.md

 <BoxOut title="Data Leakage Risk" image="/img/bok/risks/data-leakage-risk.png" link="../../Risks/Data-Leakage-Risk" linkText="Data Leakage Risk Details">

-### Intellectual Property

- - Does the code contain [Intellectual Property] from the firm in question?

- - Are the _algorithms_ being published _non-specific to the firm's business_?

- - Does the code contain _passwords_, _machine / network names_, _private keys_ or any other business-specific data?

-**Tip**: Many open source policies forbid publication of any type

 ### Personal Information

  - Would the pull request leak any _personal or client data_, or _identiying information_?